 Whether you plan on using an online pocket money tracker to help you or not, getting into a chores routine can be difficult at first, but will help your whole family in the long run.
 Every household is different and you need to design a routine that works for you, but here are some of our top tips to get you started.

-Your kids may not think it but chore routines can actually be fun.
-And as every parent knows – if it’s fun for the kids, it will make it easier for you.
-You’ll be getting jobs done quicker around the house (and maybe even save some time and money), and your children will enjoy earning money whilst learning some valuable lessons.
-If you don’t feel it’s working in that way, consider changing up your system to another one of the routines mentioned above.
+Chore routines can actually be fun, and as every parent knows, if it’s fun for the kids, it will make it easier for mums and dads.
+You’ll be getting jobs done quicker around the house (and maybe even save some time and money), and your children will enjoy earning money while learning some valuable lessons.
+If you don’t feel it’s working in that way, consider changing up your system to another one of the routines outlined here.

 Once you’ve got your pocket money system or chores routine sorted, here are some things you can try to take it to the next level:

-Let them have a go – when you’re deciding what chores to give them, don’t assume they can’t do certain things, let them try it and see how they get on.
+Let them have a go – when you’re deciding what chores to give them, don’t assume they can’t do certain things; let them try, and see how they get on.
 You’ll often be pleasantly surprised at what they can achieve.

-Our chore charts – if you want to start with a good old fashioned printable chore chart to stick on the fridge, we think that’s a great idea too, and we’ve got a customisable one you can use right here.
-Customisable chore chart.
+Our chore charts – if you want to start with a good old fashioned printable chart to stick on the fridge, we’ve got a customisable chore chart you can use right here.